MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 For the 2017 second quarter, practice salary and benefits expense was $561 million or 66.6% of net revenue as compared to $485 million or 62.8% of revenue in Q2 of 2016.
 The increase in expense as a percentage of revenue was primarily related to acquisition growth and increases in same-unit comp expense.
 Similar to Q1, the rate of increase in same-unit compensation expense was greater for non-physician clinicians, primarily nurse anesthetists.

-Also, as a result of the same-unit revenue declines and compensation expense increases, the result of certain practices were below the internal bonus eligibility thresholds established for each practice.
+Also as a result of the same-unit revenue declines and compensation expense increases, the result of certain practices was below the internal bonus eligibility thresholds established for each practice.
 Because of this, the impact of the lower practice results was not shared by the practice and was instead largely absorbed in our results.

 Now, I'll briefly discuss on some balance sheet and cash flow items.
 At the end of the second quarter, accounts receivable were $480 million, a decrease of approximately $15 million as compared to December 31.
 Days sales outstanding were 52 at the end of the quarter, down 3 days as compared to December.
 For the second quarter, we generated cash flow from operations of $138 million.